History of banking in the United States: Repeal of interstate banking prohibition

-Repeal of the Glass-Steagall Act
+Partial repeal of the Glass-Steagall Act

-Provisions of the Glass-Steagall Act that prohibit a bank holding company from owning other financial companies were repealed on November 12, 1999, by the Gramm–Leach–Bliley Act.

-The repeal of the Glass–Steagall Act of 1933 effectively removed the separation that previously existed between Wall Street investment banks and depository banks.
-This repeal directly contributed to the severity of the Financial crisis of 2007–2010.
+The Glass-Steagall Act of 1933 prohibited a bank holding company from owning other financial institutions.
+Applicable provisions were repealed on November 12, 1999, by the Gramm–Leach–Bliley Act, which effectively removed the separation that previously existed between Wall Street investment banks and depository banks.
+Some argue that this repeal directly contributed to the severity of the 2008 financial crisis.

-Late-2000s financial crisis
+2008 financial crisis

-The late-2000s financial crisis is considered by many economists to be the worst financial crisis since the Great Depression of the 1930s.
-It was triggered by a liquidity shortfall in the United States banking system and has resulted in the collapse of large financial institutions, the bailout of banks by national governments, and downturns in stock markets around the world.
+The 2008 financial crisis is considered by many economists to be the worst financial crisis since the Great Depression of the 1930s.
+It was triggered by a liquidity shortfall in the United States banking system and resulted in the collapse of large financial institutions, the bailout of banks by national governments, and downturns in stock markets around the world.
 In many areas, the housing market has also suffered, resulting in numerous evictions, foreclosures and prolonged vacancies.
 It contributed to the failure of key businesses, declines in consumer wealth estimated in the trillions of U.S. dollars, and a significant decline in economic activity, leading to a severe global economic recession in 2008.

 The collapse of the U.S. housing bubble, which peaked in 2006, caused the values of securities tied to U.S. real estate pricing to plummet, damaging financial institutions globally.
 Questions regarding bank solvency, declines in credit availability and damaged investor confidence affected global stock markets, where securities suffered large losses during 2008 and early 2009.
 Economies worldwide slowed during this period, as credit tightened and international trade declined.
 Critics argued that credit rating agencies and investors failed to accurately price the risk involved with mortgage-related financial products, and that governments did not adjust their regulatory practices to address 21st-century financial markets.
 Governments and central banks responded with unprecedented fiscal stimulus, monetary policy expansion and institutional bailouts.

-There is some debate as to what role the repeal of Glass–Steagall had on the late 2000s financial crisis.
+There is some debate as to what role the repeal of Glass–Steagall had on the 2008 financial crisis.

-Although there have been aftershocks, the financial crisis itself ended sometime between late 2008 and mid-2009.
+Although there have been aftershocks, the 2008 financial crisis ended sometime between late 2008 and mid-2009.
 While many causes for the financial crisis have been suggested, with varying weight assigned by experts, the United States Senate issuing the Levin–Coburn Report found "that the crisis was not a natural disaster, but the result of high risk, complex financial products; undisclosed conflicts of interest; and the failure of regulators, the credit rating agencies, and the market itself to rein in the excesses of Wall Street."

 Both market-based and regulatory solutions have been implemented or are under consideration.